Lohoris/basiclands/README.md

 # basiclands
-A checklist for an MTC Basic Land collection :D
+A checklist for an MTG Basic Land collection :D

 ## History
 - I coded this in 2010-2011.